STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/Xwiki/XCOMMONS-1057.md

 # Frame  2 & 3 & 4 & 5 & 6

 Injecting target method is hard.
-EvoCrash can do it because it can not find the generator for the genetic type which is needed for initializing the target class (`UpgradePlanJob`)
+EvoCrash can not do it because it can not find the generator for the genetic type which is needed for initializing the target class (`UpgradePlanJob`)

 # Frame  7 & 8